-Consider the choice set G. As we have seen the distributions in G have very special carriers.
+Consider the set G of distributions that result from the choice set C. As we have seen the distributions in G have very special carriers.
 All emotional futures $m = (m_1, m_2)$ in such a carrier must have the same first part m_1 .
-For any reasonable measure over M the probability that a randomly selected corner with n elements ($n \ge 2$) is a carrier of a distribution in G is zero.
+For any reasonable measure over M the probability that a randomly selected carrier with n elements ($n \ge 2$) is a carrier of a distribution in G is zero.
 In this sense almost all distributions are not in G.